High five from ASTEP: Three validated planets and two eclipsing binaries in a diverse set of long-period candidates: Stellar characterisation

-Next, we perform spectral energy distribution (SED) modeling, in which the observed broadband fluxes, spanning from the ultraviolet to the mid-infrared, are fitted with synthetic stellar atmosphere models.
-We follow the procedures of \citet{2017_Stassun} and \citet{Stassun_2018}, modeling each star’s SED with Kurucz stellar atmospheres \citep{1979_Kurucz} constrained by the photometry and Gaia parallax.
+Next, we performed spectral energy distribution (SED) modelling, in which the observed broadband fluxes, spanning from the ultraviolet to the mid-infrared, are fitted with synthetic stellar atmosphere models.
+We followed the procedures of \citet{2017_Stassun} and \citet{Stassun_2018}, modelling each star’s SED with Kurucz stellar atmospheres \citep{1979_Kurucz} constrained by the photometry and Gaia parallax.
 For TOI-4507, TOI-2404, and TOI-707 spectroscopic priors are used as input; for TOI-4404 and TOI-3457 the SEDs are freely sampled.
 The SED fits provide the visual extinction ($A_V$), the bolometric flux ($F_{\rm bol}$), the bolometric luminosity ($L_{\rm bol}$), and stellar radius ($R_\star$).
-We combine these results with empirical mass–radius relations \citep{Torres2010} to obtain self-consistent estimates of the stellar mass ($M_\star$).
-Using spectroscopic priors, they also allow to constrain the projected rotation period ($P_{\mathrm{rot}}/\sin i$) and stellar age.
+We combined these results with empirical mass-radius relations \citep{Torres2010} to obtain self-consistent estimates of the stellar mass ($M_\star$).
+Using spectroscopic priors, they also allow us to constrain the projected rotation period ($P_{\mathrm{rot}}/\sin i$) and stellar age.
 Table~\ref{tab:stellar-params} presents the results and Fig.~\ref{fig:seds} shows the corresponding best-fit SEDs.
 As above, the reported uncertainties do not capture possible systematic biases and should be interpreted as lower limits.